Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Major risk when combined with alcohol, benzodiazepines, pregabalin, or other sedatives

-• Domestic, road, or occupational accidents related to drowsiness
+• Domestic, road, or work accidents related to drowsiness

-• Extreme danger with powerful opioids or synthetic opioids
+• Extreme danger with powerful or synthetic opioids

 MOP / OPI MTD BUP Specific panel possible

-Regulatory point: French authorities have tightened the control of tramadol, codeine and dihydrocodeine due to the risks of misuse, dependence, abuse, and overdose.
-These developments show that drug diversion is not a marginal issue, but a real public health challenge.
+Regulatory note: French authorities have strengthened the regulation of tramadol, codeine and dihydrocodeine due to risks of misuse, dependence, abuse, and overdose.
+These developments show that medication diversion is not a marginal issue but a real public health challenge.

 3. Stimulants and alertness medications

 Some medications prescribed for ADHD, narcolepsy, or alertness are diverted to artificially improve concentration, reduce fatigue, or seek stimulation.
-The risk increases with repeated use, high doses or combination with other substances.
+The risk increases with repeated use, high doses or combined with other substances.

 • Methylphenidate: Ritalin®, Concerta®, Medikinet®